Why Does Weed Make You Hungry

 Nothing explains this better than a study conducted by Tamas Horvath, a neurobiologist at Yale University School of Medicine and his colleagues.

 In this model, Hovarth and his team observed the behavior of mice subjected to hunger.
 50% were given cannabis while 50% were not.
 The mice that had been given cannabis continued to eat even when they were full, not being able to tell that they were full.

 The scientists concluded that cannabis interfered with how the hormone leptin was activated.
 Instead of signaling the brain that satiety had been achieved it did quite the opposite.
 The very hormones that should signal your brain to stop eating become the same drivers for hunger.

 Another theory postulates that cannabis also sensitizes the receptors in the olfactory bulb, making the smell of food more potent and appealing.

-Lastly, it is a known fact that cannabis causes the release of the feel good hormone dopamine.
+Lastly, it is a known fact that cannabis causes the release of the feel-good hormone dopamine.
 This increases the pleasure associated with eating food and also lowers inhibitions.
-So when you would ideally know when to say stop, when under the influence of pot you just keep eating any and every thing that comes your way.
-It may not be as simplistic as that, but that is the general idea.
+So when you would ideally know when to say stop, when under the influence of pot you just keep eating any and everything that comes your way.
+It may not be as simplistic as that, but that is a general idea.